faldi-aqi/kintone-certification/readme.md

 - **Description**: User uploads customer order Excel files, which are then converted into purchase order records.
 - **Preconditions**: User has logged in and accessed the Order Management App, and the customer order has a unique order number.
 - **Postconditions**: New purchase order records are created, the status is updated to "PO Received", and the record is assigned to a purchasing department member with the best expertise and least workload.

 ---

+**Use Case 2**: Advance Process Management and Receive Notifications

+- **Actor**: Purchasing Department Member
+- **Description**: The purchasing department member advances the process management stages.
+When a process is advanced, the system marks the actual date, calculates the days spent between processes, and notifies the member of upcoming deadlines.
+- **Preconditions**: The purchasing department member has been assigned a purchase order record.
+- **Postconditions**: The actual date is recorded, the days spent between processes are calculated and updated, and the member receives email notifications one day before the deadline at 8 AM.

+---